zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-classes-and-relationships.rst

   :Default Value: true

 order
   :Description: Order to display this relationship among other relationships and properties.
-(0-10)
+(1-100)
   :Required: No
-  :Type: float
+  :Type: integer
-  :Default Value: 3.0 for To-One, 6.0 for To-Many.
+  :Default Value: 100

 renderer
   :Description: JavaScript renderer for relationship value.